-A common misconception about bone grafting is foreign bone or materials may live in your body indefinitely.
 It’d be horrible to have a pig or horse bone in your jaw for life-how disgusting.
 No bone graft material stays in your jaw forever.
 The material is placed into the jaw and converted into your bone, so don’t worry.
 And, yes, pig and horse bone is used by some bone graft dentists and orthopedists.

-Dental Bone Graft Materials
+3. All Bone Graft Materials are the same

+False.
 Bone regeneration materials are either osteoinductive or osteoconductive.
 Osteoconductive materials work by temporarily filling holes/defects in bone as the body slowly dissolves and replaces the material with natural tissue.
 Osteoinductive materials are ones that directly stimulate the bone to grow bone quickly via its own biological pathways.
 Platelet rich fibrin (PRF) is the only osteoinductive graft material.
 All other materials are osteoconductive.
 PRF is obtained by drawing a blood sample from the patient and spinning it in a centrifuge for 13 minutes at 2700 RPMs.
 The holistic bone regenerative technique concentrates a bone growth factor (bone morphogenic protein or BMP) among other natural substances that are use for dental bone grafting.

 Many of todays advanced full mouth implant teeth cases would not work as well without PRF and other holistic and natural grafting procedures.